adrian154/minelink/README.md

     * For HTTPS support, you will need to use a reverse proxy like nginx.
 * You are now ready to run the bot with `node index.js`.

-If you want to use run this bot with Docker, you can use the publicly available image at [adrian154/minelink](https://hub.docker.com/repository/docker/adrian154/minelink).
+If you want to use run this bot with Docker, you can use the publicly available image at [adrian154/minelink](https://hub.docker.com/repository/docker/adrian154/minelink) on Docker Hub.
 Mount the configuration file as `/app/config.json`.

 # Configuration